CSCF public hospitals

 HHSs are obligated to self-assess and report about their clinical services under the Clinical Services Capability Framework (CSCF) and advise the Department about temporary and permanent changes:

-1. all hospitals/relevant facilities must undertake a baseline self-assessment against the current CSCF
+• All hospitals/relevant facilities must undertake a baseline self-assessment against the current CSCF.

-2. HHSs must notify the Department when a change, including a new health service, to the CSCF baseline self-assessment occurs through the established public hospital CSCF notification process; and
+• HHSs must notify the Department through the established public hospital CSCF notification process of:

-3. when a CSCF module is updated, or a new module is introduced, a self-assessment is undertaken against the relevant module and submitted to the Department.
+• When a CSCF module is introduced or updated a self-assessment is undertaken against the new module and submitted to the Department.

 The Department and a HHS may terminate, temporarily suspend or change the level of a health service identified within the CSCF by mutual agreement.
 The proposed termination, suspension or change must be made in writing:

-2. a termination means the permanent cessation of a health service by a HHS.
+• a termination means the permanent cessation of a health service by a HHS

-HHSs must notify the Department of a change to the CSCF, regardless of the length of time the change will be in place.
+HHSs must notify the Department of a change to the CSCF if the change will be equal to or longer than 24 hours.
 Where possible, the Department should be notified of the change prior to the change occurring.

 Fact sheets about the CSCF are available.